denten-books/plain-text/0-chapter.md

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
 Such technologies should not be taken as value-neutral conduits of information.
-Neither do I advocate for technological determinism.
-Instead, I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of politics in subtle and profound ways.
+I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of textual politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
 Stairs do not discriminate against the mobility impaired.
 The failure to enforce accessibility through specific architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
 In this way, contemporary documents enforce limits to access by license, geography, or physical ability.

 To what extent does the book in front of you "permit" or "enable" access?
 Whatever the answer, a function of interpreting the text must include the explication of its physical affordances.
 Experimentalism enables the critic to "lay bare" the device.
-A media scholar's version of baking bread and smelting iron is to make literal the image suggested by media "archeology" on the level of the mechanism.
-In *Plain Text* we will dig through, unearth, and excavate literary machines.
+A literary scholar's version of baking bread and smelting iron is to make literal the image suggested by media "archeology" on the level of the mechanism.
+In *Plain Text* we will dig through, unearth, and excavate textual machines.

 ## The Metaphor and the Machine: Structuring Principles